I learned this recipe from my friend, Holly, who calls it Jennifer’s Challah.

 - Directly into the bowl, add the salt, honey, oil and eggs.
 Stir with a spatula or spoon until well mixed, then add the remaining three cups (384 g) of flour.
 Stir with a spoon until dough forms a sticky mass.
 Add a bit more flour, and use your hands to knead briefly in the bowl; then turn dough onto lightly floured work surface and knead for a minute or two, until the dough becomes smooth.
 Transfer to a lightly oiled bowl, cover it with dish towel or plastic wrap and let it rise in a warm spot until doubled in bulk, one to two hours or longer depending on the temperature of your kitchen.
 (Note: you can make the dough to this point, punch it down, and stash it in the refrigerator overnight).

 - Punch down and divide into three or four parts, depending on what shape you want to make.
-Roll into long ropes and braid into desired shape (see notes below or check youtube).
+Roll each portion into a ball.
+Let rest 10-15 minutes.
+Roll each ball into long ropes (at least 12 inches in length for the 4-braided challah) and braid into desired shape (see notes above or check youtube).
 Brush with egg wash.

 - Preheat the oven to 350ºF.
 Let the loaf rise on a greased or parchment-lined baking sheet, about 30 minutes.
 Place another baking sheet underneath it — this will help insulate the bottom and keep it from burning.

 - Brush one more time with egg wash and sprinkle with poppy seeds if you like.
 Bake for 45 to 50 minutes, checking after 40 minutes.
 Cool completely before slicing.